sncosmo/sncosmo/docs/bandpasses.rst

     >>> # or if band.name is set, you can just do:
     >>> registry.register(band)  # registers band under band.name

-After doing this, we can get the band by doing
+After doing this, we can get the bandpass object by doing

     >>> band = sncosmo.get_bandpass('tophatg')

+Also, *we can pass the string* ``'tophatg'`` *to any function that takes a* `~sncosmo.Bandpass` *object*:

+    >>> model = sncosmo.get_model('hsiao')
+    >>> model.bandflux('tophatg')

-Also, *we can pass the string* ``'tophatg'`` *to any function that takes a* `~sncosmo.Bandpass` *object*.
-This means that you can register bandpasses at the top of a script, then just keep track of string identifiers.
+This means that you can create and register bandpasses at the top of a script, then just keep track of string identifiers throughout the rest of the script.